akwebdev24/Demo-1/README.md

 # Demo-1
-This is a demo for Git and Github learning.
+This is a Demo for Git and Github learning.